no collateral required*

-Bad Credit Business Loans are types of business loans that can be accessed by borrowers with credit scores below 600.
-They are designed to give you enough cash to keep your business running, pay off existing debts, or cover any short-term expenses.
+Bad Credit Business Loans are types of financing that businesses can access with a minimum credit score below 600.
+They are designed to give a business owner enough cash to keep their business running, pay off existing debts, or cover any short-term expenses.
 Terms usually do not exceed eighteen months, and interest rates are on the higher side.
 However, the borrowing amount and repayment structure are specifically selected to make the loan relatively easy to repay.
-This allows the borrower to qualify quickly for another loan and possibly raise their credit score in the process.
+This allows the business owner to qualify quickly for another loan and possibly raise their business and personal credit score in the process.

-Read the rest of this guide to learn about bad credit business loans, what’s available, and what to watch for.
-Then you will have the information you need to make the wisest decision for your business.
+Read the rest of this guide to learn about what’s available to small businesses and what to watch for.
+Then you will have the information you need to make the wisest decision for your small business.

 How Do Business Loans For Bad Credit Work?